New York City Police Department, New York

 Patrolman Godfrey observed a reserve officer and his wife being attacked.
 He took immediate action to apprehend suspects and, while in pursuit of them, was killed by friendly fire.

-Patrolman Godfrey had served with the New York City Police Department for one year and had previously served with the U.S. Postal Service and with the United States Army during WWI.
+Patrolman Godfrey was a United States Army WWI veteran who had served with the New York City Police Department for one year, assigned to the 16th Precinct, the present-day 32nd Precinct.
 He was survived by his wife and three children.

 Bio